Airlift: Strategic airlift

 Lockheed C-5 Galaxy and Boeing C-17 Globemaster III of the United States Air Force.

 However it is prohibitively expensive and impractical to shift a substantial mechanised force such as main battle tanks by air.
 For instance the M1 Abrams could only be carried by a C-5 Galaxy (two tanks) or a C-17 Globemaster III (one tank).
 This difficulty has prompted investment in lighter armoured fighting vehicles (such as the Stryker), as well as some preliminary research into alternative airlift technologies such as ground effect vehicles and airships.
 Civilian aircraft are also commonly used for transportation.
 For some civilian airlines, such as Volga-Dnepr Airlines, military contracts account for a large portion of their income.

 Tactical airlift

-A Spanish CACSA C-295M tactical airlifter.
+A Spanish Airbus C-295M tactical airlifter.